overlay

 1 Jul 2025

-It may escape our notice, yet colour influences our decisions more than we probably realize.
-Have you ever wondered why some brands instantly feel trustworthy?
-Why do some products feel more “premium” before we even touch them?
-The explanation often has to do with colour psychology — how our minds respond to different colours without us even realizing it.
 From colours that soothe us to those that trigger impulse, this quiet science delves into deep emotions, memories, and instincts.
 It’s the reason marketers focus so much on color when designing logos, packaging, websites, and everything else.
 Each shade is carefully chosen intentionally.
 These colour choices also tell a story, whether we’re conscious of it or not.

-The Fundamentals of Color Psychology
+The Fundamentals of Color Psychology in Marketing

 At its foundation, color psychology refers to the impact that different colors have on us as individuals when we perceive them.
 Different colors trigger different emotions and feelings.
-For instance, the color blue is linked with trust and dependability.
+For instance, the color blue is associated with trust and dependability.
 Red means emergency or passion.
-Green represents nature and health, and can be used well in your marketing efforts.
+Green represents nature and health, and can be used well in your marketing strategy.
 Yellow is typically bright and cheery.
 “Such connections are not arbitrary, but are deeply rooted in culture and biology.

 But color psychology is not just about emotions.
 And it also serves a purpose in terms of marketing.
 Color is a powerful tool: It can affect how a user reacts, can drive the user to do what you want them to do (for example, click on something), and even direct users around the website or app.
-When wielded effectively, it’s a subtle yet powerful tool for shaping the way that people move and feel and act as customers.
+When wielded effectively, it’s a subtle yet powerful tool for shaping the way that people move, feel and act as customers.

 Basic Principles of Color Theory in Marketing